inasafe/inasafe/docs/reporting-standards.md

  - Total population in the analysis area: 12,707,000
  - 'No data' values in the impact layer were treated as 0 when counting the affected or total population
- - Columns where all values equal 0 were removed from this report
  - Population rounding is applied to all population values, which may cause discrepancies when adding values.